charlesnicholson/nanoprintf/README.md

 	* `%p`: Pointers
 	* `%n`: Write the number of bytes written to the pointer vararg
 	* `%f`/`%F`: Floating-point values

+## Development

+To get the environment and run tests (linux / mac only for now):

+1. Clone or fork this repository.
+1. Run `./b` from the root.

+This will build all of the unit, conformance, and compilation tests for your host environment.
+Any test failures will return a non-zero exit code.

+The nanoprintf development environment uses [cmake](https://cmake.org/) and [ninja](https://ninja-build.org/).
+If you have these in your path, `./b` will use them.
+If not, `./b` will download and deploy them into `path/to/your/nanoprintf/external`.

+nanoprintf uses [CircleCI](https://circleci.com/) for continuous integration builds.
+The CircleCI builds use [this](https://hub.docker.com/r/charlesnicholson/circleci-images) Docker image on [Docker Hub](https://hub.docker.com/).
+The Dockerfile for the CircleCI builds lives [here](https://github.com/charlesnicholson/circleci-images).

 ## Limitations